Mobile virtual network operator

 An MVNO does not own spectrum or network infrastructure.
 Instead, it pays for network capacity access from a Mobile Network Operator (MNO) at wholesale rates, allowing it to resell services under its own brand.

-A mobile virtual network operator (MVNO) is a wireless communications services provider that does not own the wireless network infrastructure over which it provides services to its customers.
+A mobile virtual network operator (MVNO) is a mobile telephony service provider that does not own the cellular network infrastructure over which it provides services to its customers.
 An MVNO enters into a business agreement with a mobile network operator (MNO) to obtain bulk access to network services at wholesale rates, then sets retail prices independently.
+Both MVNOs and MNOs are mobile phone operators.
 An MVNO may use its own customer service, billing support systems, marketing, and sales personnel, or it could employ the services of a mobile virtual network enabler (MVNE).

+Several MVNO brands have a presence in multiple countries, either as subsidiaries, joint ventures, or through brand licensing agreements with local entiespartners.